 Cultural heritage helps us learn about each other and ourselves.
-At such, it can be a powerful tool to build bridges between people, communities and countries, reinforcing intercultural dialogue and mutual understanding.
+It can be a powerful tool to build bridges between people, communities and countries, reinforcing intercultural dialogue and mutual understanding.
 Due to this potential, cooperation on cultural heritage is one of the three priority axes of the EU Strategy for International Cultural Relations (2016), proposing a framework for cultural cooperation between the EU and the rest of the world.

-The European Year of Cultural Heritage aims to further contribute to the recognition of cultural heritage as a key element in the external relations of the EU, and has the potential to become a very concrete example of the implementation of the strategy.
+The European Year of Cultural Heritage (EYCH) aims to contribute to the recognition of cultural heritage as a key element in the external relations of the EU, and has the potential to become a very concrete example of the implementation of the strategy.

 • 23 April

-• EU Delegations abroad and the European External Action Service
+- EU Delegations abroad and the European External Action Service

-• EU National Cultural Institutes around the world and EUNIC
+- EU National Cultural Institutes around the world and EUNIC

-• Countries associated to the EYCH
+- Countries associated to the EYCH

-• The UNESCO and UNESCO National Commissions operating in third countries
+- The UNESCO and UNESCO National Commissions operating in third countries